 In the food industry, wheat germ is usually the leftover byproduct of milling processes used to make flour and other refined wheat products.

 Like flour consists of the endosperm of wheat, wheat germ products only contain the germ.
 The germ is the most nutritious part of the whole wheat kernel, which means wheat germ products are very nutrient-dense.

 What Nutritional Values Does Wheat Germ Have?

 Wheat germ contains a wide range of essential nutrients.

-These nutrients include high amounts of protein, fiber, vitamins, minerals, and a moderate amount of dietary fat.
+These nutrients include high amounts of protein, fiber, vitamins, minerals, and moderate dietary fat.